opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 Furthermore, category and search result pages could also be tagged using the same mechanisms, so third party websites get a summary view into the datasets simply by linking to the appropriate URL.
 For more in-depth discussion of metadata support see: [Make consistent all forms of RDF output from CKAN #1890](https://github.com/ckan/ckan/issues/1890).

-**Summary:** it is already possible to link directly to search pages and resources on *opendata.swiss*, however rich metadata in the page header is not yet supported.
+Summary: it is already possible to link directly to search pages and resources on *opendata.swiss*, however rich metadata in the page header is not yet supported.
 In a future release, pasting links from the portal into a Web platform that supports Web metadata protocols will enable a richer sharing experience.
-Until such time as Open Graph support is enabled on *opendata.swiss*, we recommend you to use the [#Widget] option.
+Until such time as Open Graph support is enabled on *opendata.swiss*, we recommend you to use the (Widget option)[#widget].

 ## Frames

 Using HTML IFRAMEs or EMBEDs, subsets or links from the portal can be placed directly into the page.
-This is a basic way for content to be embedded across sites, and supported in all browsers, with an HTML snippet that needs to be placed somewhere on a web page.
-Through the browser's sandboxing of the frames, this has the least impact from a security and performance standpoint.
-It is actually essentially the same as if the user opens a link in a new tab, except the other web page is shown within a block on the current page, and it scrolls along with the content.
+It is actually essentially the same as if the user opens a link in a new tab, except the other web page is shown within a block on the current page, and scrolls along with the content.

-However, this method is **NOT RECOMMENDED** for the reasons we describe here.
-From an accessibility and usability perspective this option presents several challenges:
+However, this method is **not recommended** due to challenges from an accessibility and usability perspective:

-- *opendata.swiss* has its own page branding and navigation which, when stuck inside of an frame, will have the unintended consequence of confusing the user about what is actually being presented.
+- The portal has its own page branding and navigation which, when stuck inside of an frame, will have the unintended consequence of confusing the user about what is actually being presented.
 - It is difficult to navigate with the keyboard into an IFRAME and visitors who rely on text-to-speech will be impeded, and will not meet full [accessibility requirements](http://www.accessibility-checklist.ch/).
 - Due to the security measures of the browser, no communication can happen between the sites.
 It is possible to track users of the IFRAME through advanced web analytics, but only on the destination site - the host site will get no data on user behavior.